 In section 4.1, it was highlighted that cationic mixing result in excess entropy and influences, therefore, variables such as Sconf(Tg), leading to its complex dependence on melt composition and structure (Fig. 8c).
 Mixing between two cations in silicate and aluminosilicate melts can be random (Neuville and Richet, 1991; Neuville and Mysen, 1996) or not (Lee, 2005; Neuville, 2006; Le Losq and Neuville, 2013, 2017; Robert et al., 2019).
 It can occur between Si and Al “network formers” (Neuville and Mysen, 1996), between “network modifier” metal cations (Richet, 1984; Neuville and Richet, 1991; Lee et al., 2003) or between the “charge compensator” metal cations that compensate the electrical charge deficit of AlO4- units in aluminosilicate compositions (e.g., Neuville and Richet, 1991; Robert et al., 2019).
 Such mixing effects usually are difficult to predict, and subject to interpretation (e.g., see Robert et al., 2019). i-MELT helps solving this problem by enabling systematic quantification and visualization of such phenomena.
-For example, as seen in Figure 11, Sconf(Tg) presents systematic variations as a function of the chemical composition of alkali aluminosilicate melts.
+For example, as seen in Figure 11, Sconf(Tg) displays systematic variations as a function of the chemical composition of alkali aluminosilicate melts.
 Increasing Al concentration leads to decreasing Sconf(Tg) (Fig. 11a,b).
 The Al/(Na+K) ratio also largely affects the way Na and K mix.
 Without Al, their interaction results in an entropy excess (Fig. 11c) and, hence, in decreases in melt viscosity because viscosity is proportional to the inverse of Sconf(Tg) (eq.
 1).
 This pattern changes with increasing Al/(Na+K), because as Al is introduced into the glass network, the role of alkali metals changes (see chapters 4 and 8 of Mysen and Richet, 2019) In presence of Al, Na and K are present in different structural environments (McKeown et al., 1985; Jackson et al., 1987; Le Losq and Neuville, 2017) , inducing less and less excess entropy of mixing as Al/(Na+K) increases (Le Losq et al., 2017; Robert et al., 2019).
 As a result, Sconf(Tg) varies more and more linearly upon mixing Na and K (Fig. 11d,e,f).
-Finally, i-MELT predicts small Sconf(Tg) values for K-rich and Al-rich melts (Fig. 11b,f), in agreement with the findings of Robert et al. (2019) This is explained by Al and K respectively promoting the polymerization of the melt network (decrease in NBO/T) and the formation of larger cooperative molecular domains involved in the melt viscous flow (e.g., Riebling, 1966; Taylor and Rindone, 1970; Rammensee and Fraser, 1982; Mysen, 1988; Toplis et al., 1997b; Mysen and Toplis, 2007; Xiang et al., 2013; Le Losq et al., 2017).
+Finally, i-MELT predicts small Sconf(Tg) values for K-rich and Al-rich melts (Fig. 11b,f), in agreement with the findings of Robert et al. (2019).
+This is explained by Al and K respectively promoting the polymerization of the melt network (decrease in NBO/T) and the formation of larger cooperative molecular domains involved in the melt viscous flow (e.g., Riebling, 1966; Taylor and Rindone, 1970; Rammensee and Fraser, 1982; Mysen, 1988; Toplis et al., 1997b; Mysen and Toplis, 2007; Xiang et al., 2013; Le Losq et al., 2017).
 The variations in Sconf(Tg) with the composition of aluminosilicate melts thus depend largely on (i) how metal cations interact together, (ii) how those interactions are affected by the presence of Al, and by Si-Al interactions.

 4.4 Melt fragility and model extrapolations